ericcheng09/PMEM-Monitoring/README.md

     telegraf  ALL=(ALL) NOPASSWD: ALL
 ```

+## Kubernetes and PMEM-CSI Setup
+For Kubernetes installation and PMEM-CSI setup, refer to [readme](https://github.com/ericcheng09/PMEM-Monitoring/blob/master/kubernetes/README.md) in /kubernetes.

 ## Telegraf Setup in Kubernetes
 Since k8s uses Role-Based Access Control(RBAC), so we need to create required resources first.
 All permissions related resources have been configured.
 Simply: